avramidis/tenpinbowling/README.md

 sudo apt install git
 ```

-To pull the repository from github use the following command in a terminal
+To clone the repository from github use the following command in a terminal

 ```
 git clone https://github.com/avramidis/tenpinbowling.git
 ```

-You will need Python version 3, to install it use the following command in a terminal
+To run the code you will need Python version 3, to install it use the following command in a terminal

 ```
 sudo apt install python3